nashville-software-school/Vue-Workshop/project-vault/budgeting-app_CBN.md

 1. Create a computed property named `displayAmount` which will return a formatted currency string using the `netAmount`. **HINT**: use the [JavaScript Intl.NumberFormat class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat) to help with this
 1. In the `IncomeCard.vue` template, add 2 header tags and render the `title` text as well as the `displayAmount`
 1. Use the `:class` binding on the `displayAmount` header so that a class of `green--text` gets added if `netAmount` is greater than 0.
 Do the same so that a class of `red--text` gets added if `netAmount` is less that 0
 1. In the `App.vue` template add 2 `IncomeCard` components.
-Pass them `title` props of "Monthly Annual" and "Annual Net" respectively.
+Pass them `title` props of "Monthly Net" and "Annual Net" respectively.
 Pass them a hard coded value for `netAmount` to start with.
 Try with positive and negative numbers to test whether the class binding and coloring is correct
 1. In `App.vue` implement 5 computed properties:
    - **monthlyIncome**: The annual income divided by 12
    - **totalMonthlyExpenses**: The sum of all monthly expenses